stellar/stellar-core/docs/software/admin.md

   * `numTotalInboundPeers`/`numTotalOutboundPeers` : The number of total inbound and outbound peers this node is connected to.
 The response will have a random subset of 25 connected peers per direction (inbound/outbound).
 These fields tell you if you're missing nodes so you can send another request out to get another random subset of nodes.
   * `maxInboundPeerCount`/`maxOutboundPeerCount` : The number of total inbound and outbound peers that this node can accept.
 These fields correspond to stellar-core configurations `MAX_ADDITIONAL_PEER_CONNECTIONS` and `TARGET_PEER_CONNECTIONS`, respectively.
+  * `addedAuthenticatedPeers` : The number of authenticated peers added.
+  * `droppedAuthenticatedPeers` : The number of authenticated peers dropped.
+  * `p75SCPFirstToSelfLatencyNs` : 75th percentile latency to hear about new SCP messages in nanoseconds.
+   * `p75SCPSelfToOtherLatencyNs` : 75th percentile latency for other nodes to hear this node's SCP messages in nanoseconds.
+   * `lostSyncCount` : The number of times this node lost sync.
+   * `isValidator` : Is this node a validator?

 ### Quorum Health